SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 		- Cannot start an application multiple times in the application administration
 		- AppRegistryApplication registered only one time
 		- PUBLIC_HOST_DOMAIN property used in ".." link for datastorage HTML representation
+		- HTML export problem on headers with empty column value
+		- Double click on projectModule configuration open only one window

 _________________